Trams in Padua: History

 As the city council change following elections in 1999, no contract followed.
 To avoid losing state funding a technical committee was formed to rework the project.
-It drew up a new urban mobility plan, taking in consideration local opposition's fear of unsightingly overhead lines and rails in city streets.
+It drew up a new urban mobility plan, taking into consideration local opposition's fear of unsightly overhead lines and rails in city streets.
 The new plans referred to an "integrated transport system using guideways".

-The Europe wide public tendering for building the current line SIR 1 was won by a consortium led by De Simon, grace to two promises: cars should have steering wheels allowing to leave the tracks and the concrete guideways could be used by ordinary busses.
+The Europe-wide public tendering for building the current line SIR 1 was won by a consortium led by De Simon, grace to two promises: cars should have steering wheels allowing them to leave the tracks and the concrete guideways could be used by ordinary busses.
 However, the Translohr cars cannot be used off the guiding rail, leading to later criticism.